MIMIC: Masked Image Modeling with Image Correspondences: Training with

 \section{Training with \method}

-To measure the effectiveness of \method, we pretrain self-supervised models on it and evaluate the utility of the learnt representations on downstream dense prediction tasks.
+To measure the effectiveness of \method, we train two models with masked image modeling objectives and evaluate the utility of the learned representations on downstream dense prediction tasks.
 We compare against existing pretraining dataset alternatives.